 White-tailed deer have an unusual diet for athletes.
 Instead of the easily digestible diets we associate with humans, they enjoy buds, twigs, and leaves, as well as seeds and grass.

-This diet requires a special design on their bodies to break down the tough plant food.
+This diet requires a special design for their bodies to break down the tough plant food.
 Deer are ruminants (their stomachs have four chambers).
 In the first and largest chamber, the rumen, bacteria break down the tough plant material that would be otherwise indigestible.

-A low quality diet means that deer must eat a lot, but they don’t always have time to properly chew the food because of predators.
+A low-quality diet means that deer must eat a lot, but they don’t always have time to properly chew the food because of predators.
 So God equipped deer to eat and run.
-They can swallow food quickly and later, when they are resting in a safe place, they bring the food back up to the mouth and rechew it so the bacteria can more easily digest it.
+They can swallow food quickly, and later, when they are resting in a safe place, they bring the food back up to the mouth and rechew it so the bacteria can more easily digest it.
 This is known as chewing cud.

 No athlete is complete without equipment, be it bat, cleats, or head-gear.
 Bucks (male deer) grow antlers.
 Large antlers show off their health and good breeding to the ladies.
 Antlers also aid in competition between bucks.
 Like football players butting helmets, deer will butt each other over and over again to see who can last the longest.
 These fights determine who gets the pretty doe (female deer).